 LAMATA has proposed seven lines in the network: Red, Blue, Green, Yellow, Purple, Brown and Orange.

-China Civil Engineering Construction Company (CCECC) has been appointed as the contractor for the construction of the first line (Blue).
-The contract includes the basic design and construction of the rail infrastructure.
-Detailed design and surveying for the entire project has been completed.
+China Civil Engineering Construction Company (CCECC) was appointed as the contractor for the construction of the first line (Blue).
+The contract includes the fundamental design and development of the rail infrastructure.

 CCECC is constructing the Blue line in two phases.
-The first phase includes the National Theatre to Mile 2 section and the second phase includes the Mile 2 to Okokomaiko section.
-CCECC has completed 90% of the structural work for the line.
-By the end of 2012, 8km of the Blue line is expected to be completed.
+The first phase includes the National Theatre to Mile 2 section and the second involves the Mile 2 to Okokomaiko section.

-Construction of the Blue line was initially expected to be completed by 2011 but has been delayed to 2015 due to funding issues.
-CCECC may have to suspend work if funding is not secured.
+Construction of the Blue line was initially expected to be completed by 2011 but was delayed to 2020 due to funding issues.
+Alstom also partnered with LAMATA for the completion of Blue line.

 Lagos rail mass transit system project

-The first two lines of the urban rail project are estimated to cost $1.4bn.
-The Red line will be 30km long, and will run between Marina and Agbado.
+The first two lines of the urban light rail project are estimated to cost $1.4bn.
+The Red line will be 30km long and will run between Marina and Agbado.
 The Blue line will be 27km long, connecting Okokomaiko to Marina.

-The Blue line will cost $1.2bn and will be funded entirely by the Lagos State Government (LSG).
+The Blue line will cost $1.2bn and is being funded entirely by the Lagos State Government (LSG).
 In May 2012, the Lagos government commenced negotiations with potential investors for the operation and maintenance of the line.

-The 30km-long Red line will use the existing Nigeria Railway Corporation corridor.
-It will be constructed through a concession arrangement.
-Discussions with a preferred bidder for construction of the Red line are ongoing.
+The 30km-long Red line will use the existing Nigeria Railway Corporation corridor, constructed through a concession arrangement.
+The construction of the line will commence in 2021.

-The concession contract will be for the operation and maintenance of the lines for a 25-year period.
-The scope of work for the concessionaire will also include design and construction of the infrastructure associated with operation and maintenance of the lines.
+The concession contract will be for the operation and maintenance of the lines for 25 years.
+The scope of work for the concessionaire will also include design and construction of the infrastructure associated with the performance and support of the lines.

 The passenger railway service run by Nigerian Railway Corporation (NRC) from the north will terminate at the Agbado interchange.
 Passengers travelling to Marina using NRC services will change train at Agbado and continue their journey on the Red line.
 Some of the Red line section from Agbado will run on NRC corridor tracks.

 The Red and Blue lines will have 13 stations each.
 Three stations in the south end of the Red line will be shared with the Blue line.
-The two lines will therefore comprise 23 stations in total.
+The two railway lines will, therefore, comprise 23 stations in total.

 The stations will have island-style platforms and commuter payment systems.
 Public address and electronic information screens will be installed in each station.
 The Ebute Ero station will also have an escalator.

-A number of rail crossings with elevated road structures will be built along the lines.
+Several rail crossings with elevated road structures will be built along the lines.
 A total of 35 pedestrian bridges will be constructed over the Nigerian Railway Corridor.
-Cable ducts and walkways, in addition to drainage system with two walls will be built along different sections of the lines.
+Cable ducts and walkways, in addition to drainage system with two walls, will be built along different sections of the lines.

-Between Marina and Iddo stations, a combined 5km viaduct rail over road and cable stay bridge will be built, linking the Red and Blue lines.
+Between Marina and Iddo stations, a combined 5km viaduct rail over the road and a cable-stay bridge will be built, linking the Red and Blue lines.

-Other infrastructure to be built as part of the project include stations; signalling, control and communications (SC&C) systems; supervisory control and data acquisition (SCADA) systems; depot and workshop facilities; an operations control centre and a training facility for train drivers.
+Other infrastructures being built as part of the project include stations; signalling, control and communications (SC&C) systems; supervisory control and data acquisition (SCADA) systems; depot and workshop facilities; an operations control centre and a training facility for train drivers.

-The Red line is anticipated to operate with 12-car trains.
-More cars will be added according to demand.
+The urban rail network is anticipated to operate with 12-car trains, with more cars added according to demand.
 The maximum number of cars will, however, be limited to 16 a train.
-The 16-car trains will be 352m long and the 12-car trains will be 264m long.
+The 16-car trains will be 352m long and12-car trains 264m long.
 The cars will accommodate 300 passengers each.

 Signalling and communications